despicablehorror/despicablehorror/README.md

 ❤︎

-- DNI: Pedos, zoos, homophobes and proshippers.
+- DNI: Pedos, zoos, homophobes, proshippers and other weirdos out there.
 Common sense, right?
-Also DNI under 13s, you guys are too young for me to gaf ALSO DNI ADMINBRIGHT SUPPORTERS
+Also DNI under 13s, you guys are too young for me to gaf
+ALSO DNI ADMINBRIGHT/THEDUCKMAN SUPPORTERS

 ❤︎

-- DR. CLEF'S NUMBER 1 YUMESHIPPER AND FICTIONKIN.
-I also go by Clef or Alto if close :3
+- DR. CLEF'S NUMBER 1 YUMESHIPPER AND FICTIONKIN 【 doubles dni 】.
+I also go by Clef, Alto or Wren if close :3

 - ADHD and autistic so iwc